End of life signs

 Changes which happen shortly before death (last days or hours)

-Thinking about this can be hard, but knowing what to expect can reduce your anxiety.
-For many people, their final moments are peaceful, but for those who may be agitated, knowing how to deal with this can help both them and you.
+Thinking about this can be hard, but knowing what to expect can help calm you.
+For many people, their final moments are peaceful.
+But for those who may be agitated, knowing how to deal with this can help both them and you.

 Their heartbeat may become irregular or difficult to feel or hear.